top of page

 Author, Academic, Historian

-Her book, 'The Surgeon, The Midwife, The Quack: How to Stay Alive in Renaissance England', which tells the stories of the men and women who transformed Renaissance medicine, will be published by OneWorld on 16 October 2025.
+Her book, 'The Surgeon, The Midwife, The Quack: How to Stay Alive in Renaissance England', which tells the stories of the men and women who transformed Renaissance medicine, is out now.

 Alanna teaches literature as Associate Professor at the University of Reading, UK, and has published academic books and articles on the history of cancer, surgery, disability, Shakespeare and self-harm.
 She also runs public history projects, and writes and broadcasts for BBC Radio, Wellcome Stories, The Conversation and History Today.